JacobMrox/Resident-Evil-3-Classic-Rebirth-HD-Mod-Loader/README.md

 Future update: There is also the possibility to make it work with just about any mod_folder, like mod_nemesis or mod_lon.

 This is useful for users who not only want to use hires textures with their mods, but also add custom game-code changing functionalities to their game alongside the HD Texture/Movie loader functionality.

+# Credits

+* Gemini - for the marvelous Classic Rebirth
+* TeamX - for their crazy good HD mod
+* CAPCOM - for making my favorite video game series of all time
+* Kauhiro Aoyam - for directing the best game ever
+* Yasuhisa Kawamura - for writing this amazing plot
+* Everyone else from the Resident Evil community and modding community